 The eularae are heterotrophic Plantae-homunculi of the Rosaceae kind, comprised by elongated conjunctions of root-appendages and tendrils, a bulbous body, and a long stem, surrounded by thorns, protruding into a blooming flower.

-These nutrients are thus utilised by the still bulbous-inert bloom, and its developing stem which is thornless and smooth until adulthood is reached.
+These nutrients are thus utilized by the still bulbous-inert bloom and its developing stem, which is thornless and smooth until adulthood is reached.
 Additionally, exceeding nutrients are processed into scaled-leaves and Tunica, integrally covering the Core-Bulb.

-When matured, usually occurring within two to three days after its seeding, the Eulara will utilise its roots to excavate its bloom-bed, and bloom into the surface, where it will spend time looking for nourishment, Floral-Ego and Floral-Mori artefacts to incorporate in its first Tunica.
-By then, the Cephalon-Bloom and Trachea-Stem have already grown out of the Core-Bulb.
+When matured, usually occurring within two to three days after its seeding, the eulara will utilize its roots to excavate its bloom-bed, and bloom into the surface, where it will spend time looking for nourishment, Floral-Ego and Floral-Mori artifacts to incorporate in its first Tunica.
+By then, the Cephalon-Bloom and Trachea-Stem has already grown out of the Core-Bulb.

 The leaves of the Cephalon-Bloom are pinnately compound, asymmetrical, and generally attached surface-to-surface to the petiole.
 Extrafloral nectaries are present in their margins and petioles.
 Notably, the leaves are broad, and display a wide range of unnaturally-occurring colours and complex patterns, being arranged as a rosette as they are integrated into the Tunica.

-The leaves and petals of a Eulara represent the heavy investment on the individual bearing them; their retention, disposition, arrangement, and management are elaborate strategies for dealing natural, social, fashion, and many other types of pressures.
+The leaves and petals of a eulara represent the heavy investment on the individual bearing them; their retention, disposition, arrangement, and management are elaborate strategies for dealing with natural, social, fashion, and many other types of pressures.

 Through the correct conditions, these flowers may develop into nutrient and flavour-rich fruits in the likes of drupes.
 The fruit is nurtured until it is ready ripe, and thus, the eulara will proceed to force-feed a specimen before producing a bloom-bed with it for the development of a new individual.